Old Stock Canadians

-Old Stock Canadians is a term referring to European Canadians whose families have lived in Canada for multiple generations.
-It is used by some to refer exclusively to English-speaking Canadians with British Isles settler ancestors, but it usually refers to British/Irish Canadians and French Canadians as parallel old stock groups.
+Old Stock Canadians is a term referring to Western European Canadians whose families have lived in Canada for many generations (prior to Confederation).
+It is used by some to refer exclusively to English-speaking Canadians with British Isles settler ancestors, (Note: Often tied to the United Empire Loyalist identity.
+They were central to the Initial settlement of what would become Upper Canada (and later Ontario) which was also foundational for the development of English Canada.) but it usually refers to British/Irish Canadians and French Canadians as parallel old stock groups.
 Ethnic French Canadians, who descend from French settlers in New France (prior to the Conquest of New France in 1760), are sometimes referred to as pure laine, often translated as "dyed in the wool", but with the same connotation as old stock.

+Colonial history of Canada

+Old stock Canadians arrived as the original settlers of French Canada and British Canada.
+In 1871 (right after Confederation), approximately 3.4 million Canadians were of Western European descent (98.4% of the total population) of which roughly 83.9% were Canadian-born.